 Starting with the most problematic parts, the core business functionalities as well as dependencies and auxiliary functions need to be analyzed to identify a cleaner, more testable target design as well as the corresponding target scope of useful automated tests.

-In order to safely make the necessary code changes (e.g. introducing seams to break and invert dependencies), [Demeyer et al., 2003] recommend to incrementally introduce tests for the parts of the system which are changed.
+In order to safely make the necessary code changes (e.g. introducing seams to break and invert dependencies), [Demeyer et al., 2003] recommend to incrementally introduce tests for the parts of the system which are changed (alleviating the the legacy code dilemma [Feathers, 2005] - requiring tests to safely do changes which only enable the creation of tests).

 First, this may e.g. involve running tests against an existing database or other external services.
 Even though running the larger tests may take time and will be subject to flakiness, it will still provide the necessary safety net to incrementally move towards a cleaner design with faster tests.